 The lawful bases for processing are set out in Article 6 of the UK GDPR.
 At least one of these must apply whenever personal data is to be processed:

 (a) Consent: you have given Shift.ms your freely, specific, informed or unambiguous consent for your personal data to be processed for a specific purpose.

-(b) Contract performance: the processing is necessary for the performance of a contract you have with Shift.ms, which had asked you to take specific steps before entering into a contract.
+(b) Contract performance: the processing is necessary for the performance of a contract you have with Shift.ms.

 (c) Compliance with legal obligation: the processing is necessary for Shift.ms to comply with the law for tax, social security, and employment purposes (not including contractual obligations).